shilab-ecnu/MERLIN/README.md

 `MERLIN` (Causal Heterogeneity using Summary Statistics) is a unified Bayesian framework that jointly estimates average and heterogeneity effects using summary data from genome-wide association studies (GWAS) and Genome-Wide Interaction Studies (GWIS).

+The simulation and real data analyses code for reproduction can be found here: <a href="https://github.com/ydong-work/MERLIN_analysis/tree/main">REPRODUCTION</a>.

 ## Documenation